Table of contents

 Previously, all the developers have to type the commands completely to run their scripts.
-There are hundreds of scripts and each script has tens of arguments which no one can ever master.
-So, what happened was every hacker has to check the script file or documentation for using Nmap.
+There are hundreds of scripts and each script has tens of arguments that no one can ever master.
+So, what happened was every hacker had to check the script file or documentation for using Nmap.
 I felt like it would be cool if we can provide a feature that can autocomplete the args upon double-tapping [TAB].
-I noticed that my mentor has a private repo that provides this functionality but it fails to autocomplete the inner arguments which a script expects the user to provide.
+I noticed that my mentor has a private repo that provides this functionality but it fails to autocomplete the inner arguments that a script expects the user to provide.
 So, I thought adding that feature would be cool and I started coding it right away without his permission.

 $ colored output for Nmap

 Screenshots of colored output for easy debugging purposes.

 There are several options in Nmap for debugging purposes.
 But these debugging messages can’t be easily identified by an n00b.
 So, enabling this feature will increase user readability by making it easier to examine the detailed output along with debugging info.